Skip to content

 Birthday Campaigns

-• Profiles with birthday today
+• birthday today

-• Profiles with birthday in X days
+• birthday in X days

-• Profiles with birthdays outside a selected period (for exclusions)
+• birthday outside a period (for exclusions)

 Anniversaries & Milestones

-• Membership anniversary in the next week
+• subscription/contract milestone in the next week

 Renewals

-• Membership or pass expiring soon
+• membership or pass expiring soon

 Seasonal / Avoidance Logic

-• Profiles with birthdays in a specific month
+• birthdays in a specific month

 Engagement / Retention